How to Protect and Organize Tall Boy and Widevision Cards

 1-BX-330

-BCW’s 330 ct.
-Box is the ideal size for BCW Tall Toploaders.
-Make sure to not get confused with the 300 ct.
-Box, as this similar size is not quite tall enough for the toploaders.
-We have witnessed some other brands of Tall Toploaders not fitting in the BCW 330 ct.
-Box, as some other brands of Tall Toploaders are larger than the BCW brand.
+BCW’s 330-count box is the ideal size for BCW tall Toploaders.
+Do not get confused with the 300-count box, as this similar size is not quite tall enough for the top loaders.
+We have witnessed some other brands of tall Toploaders not fitting in the BCW 330 box, as some other brands of tall Toploaders are larger than the BCW brand.

 Cards in semi-rigid #3s with Monster Pads